VamsiTejchowdary/alarm-watchtower/README.md

 # Alarm Watchtower

-Web-based Alarm Tracking System to simulate, monitor, and analyze 10 alarms.
+Web-based Alarm Tracking System for beltways to simulate, monitor, and analyze alarms.
 Runs offline with local storage or online with Supabase for realtime DB + history.

 ## Development